WorldHealthOrganization/smart-trust/input/pagecontent/hcert_spec.md

 In absence of any key usage extension (i.e. no extensions or zero extensions), this certificate can be used to validate any type of HCERT.
 Other documents MAY define relevant additional extended key usage policy identifiers used with validation of HCERTs.
 _________________

-- This specification is based on the EU Digital Covid Certificate (EU DCC) project by the European eHealth network.
-As of 1st January 2024, WHO has taken over maintenance of the specification and HCERT claims.
-TNG Participants may request of additional claims through GDHCN Secretariat.

-Maintenance and minor revisions:

-- WHO

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 IGO License][cc-by].